Advanceresearch in basic and applied neuroaesthetics

 - Graduate seminars and undergraudate courses

-- Traditional academic gatherings (symposia, public lectures, workshops, national and international meetings)
+- Symposia, public lectures, workshops, and meetings

 - Collaborative events with arts venues and museums